jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ### Error Logging

-If the additional data object is provided, contains the key name `error` and is an instance of an `Error`, the `logger` will pass the value through `serialize-error` before logging it.
+If the additional data object is provided, contains the key name `error` and is an instance of an `Error`, the `logger` will pass the value through [serialize-error][serialize-error] before logging it.
 This allows you to see the stack trace of the error.
-(Note that this functionality exists at every log level, not just `.error` logs)
+(Note that this functionality exists at every log level, not just for the `.error` method.)

 ```ts
 try {